federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V2.md

 ##### AB_POSTTRANSLATE_4

 This custom transformer is the fourth stage following the AWS Translate custom transformer.
 It enhances Alberta datasets post translation to ensure conformity to ISO 19115 HNAP standards.
-It can run in both the 'AB_Create' and 'AB_Update' workspaces.
+It can run in both the 'AB_CREATE' and 'AB_UPDATE' workspaces.

 This transformer performs the following functions: